-• incidental means that the private benefit is a necessary result or by-product of the organisation's activities and is not an end in itself.
+Incidental means that the private benefit is a necessary result or by-product of the organisation's activities.

 We must make a judgement on the balance between the private benefit and the public benefit resulting from the activities of an organisation.
 If the private benefit is not incidental to the activities in pursuit of the organisation's purposes, then we need to consider whether the charity is being set up or run for the private benefit of individuals.